Sahej2203/Dice/README.md

-# Dice
+# Dice 🎲
-The dice game is two player game.
-The player who gets the highest phase value will win the game.
+The Dice game is a two-player game.
+The player who gets the highest dice value will win the game. 🎲🏆